What Jay Ward Did to The General

 The distributor was Jay Ward Productions’ usual choice, Joseph Brenner Associates, a small-time firm that did not engage in mass releases, but did only individual bookings.
 The result was that this edition of the film played in probably less than 100 cinemas, usually for one-week bookings.

 The General was accompanied by A Night with the Great One, a collection of three W.C.
-Fields shorts supplied by Raymond Rohauer: Pool Sharks (1969 reissue, with Rohauer’s titles and an uncredited organ score; left side missing, as it was in the prints in the 1970’s; to see the rest of the image, watch this), The Golf Specialist (which Rohauer would later copyright in 1972), and The Dentist (which Rohauer would later copyright in 1972).
+Fields shorts supplied by Raymond Rohauer: Pool Sharks (1969 reissue, with Rohauer’s titles and an uncredited organ score; left side missing, as it was in the prints in the 1970’s; later prints were optically reduced to the Academy aperture, and you can see an example of such here), The Golf Specialist (which Rohauer would later copyright in 1972), and The Dentist (which Rohauer would later copyright in 1972).
 The earliest booking that I can find was in Scranton, Pennsylvania, on the night of Friday, September 25, 1970, when it was shown outdoors during a folk-music concert.
 The final booking that I can find was in Wilmette, Illinois, beginning on Friday, June 18, 1971, for one week.

 Since Jay Ward Productions and the Rohauer Collection had a longstanding business relationship, when cinemas booked The General from Rohauer, he began to ship out this Jay Ward edition, unless requested otherwise.